 Auto, Car or Vehicle Accidents

 By far the most common accidents are motor vehicle collisions.
 Known as MVA’s or motor vehicular accidents, more people die each year in motor vehicle accidents than have died in U.S. wars in the past 100 years.
-Las Vegas car accidents occur more frequently here than in other jurisdictions.
-Car Accident Attorney's abound in Las Vegas so choosing the right one can be difficult.
+MVAs occur more frequently here than in other jurisdiction in the State of Nevada.
+Car accident attorneys abound in Las Vegas so choosing the right one can be difficult.

 Below is a summary of the types of car accidents our law firm excels at handling:

 - DUI Accidents

 - T-Bone Accidents

 - Failure to Yield

 Drunk driving accounts for a large portion of these fatalities on Las Vegas highways.
 Previous clients have suffered from hazardous and sometimes even fatal drunk driving accidents.
 Often, the drunk driver will leave the scene, resulting in even more charges after the accident.
 Not only do drunks cause direct damage, their paths can be very destructive.
 Power poles, construction signs, pick-up trucks, and other vehicles that are used to maintain highways and freeways often become targets for the impaired.
 Additionally, police, Nevada Highway Patrol and often pedestrians become the victims of drunk driving accidents.
 Drunks normally do not have insurance coverage; consequently, many victims feel there is no way to seek recourse.